-Single and complete project is the "total project proposed or accomplished by one owner/developer or partnership or other association of owners/developers" (33 CFR 330.2[i]).
+Single and complete non-linear project is the total project proposed or accomplished by one owner/developer or partnership or other association of owners/developers.
+A single and complete non-linear project must have independent utility (see definition of "independent utility").